 Defeat finally came in 2013’s Islington Tournament, bringing a forty-six match undefeated streak to an end although the team continued to show the pride and determination that has characterised Barking & Dagenham teams over their short history thus far.

-In the same year, Andreya Ezekiel-Meade became the first of our alumna to feature in the WSL2, making her debut for Spurs against Brighton.
+Also in 2018, Andreya Ezekiel-Meade became the first of our alumna to feature in the WSL2, making her debut for Spurs against Brighton.

-Ten years on, and Barking & Dagenham continue to go from strength-to-strength.
+Fifteen years on, and Barking & Dagenham continue to go from strength-to-strength.